OvercastCommunity/overcastcommunity.github.io/_posts/2021-09-24-Senior-Junior-Moderators.md

 title: Senior and Junior Moderators
 author: Brottweiler
 categories: announcement
-excerpt: Introducing Senior and Junior Moderators!
+excerpt: We are introducing Senior & Junior Moderators!
 ---

-We are introducing Senior & Junior Moderators!

 # Senior Moderators

-A few days ago, we introduced the new Senior Moderator rank.
+Recently, we introduced the new Senior Moderator rank.
 You might remember it from Overcast Network, and it has a similar purpose here.

 It's a special moderator rank that have some additional tasks and duties.
 Senior moderators will handle appeals and make sure reports are handled.
 They will also help out with promoting new moderators as well as assisting mods in general.